flyweb/flyweb.github.io/_posts/2016-11-01-introducing-flyweb.markdown

 ### Connecting to a FlyWeb service

 As explained earlier, FlyWeb is comprised of not only a new API for publishing web servers, but also a user-facing feature in the browser for discovering and connecting to them.
-In the current implementation in [*Firefox Nightly*](https://nightly.mozilla.org/), this feature can be found in a toolbar menu that reveals a list of nearby FlyWeb services for the user to choose from.
-In [*Firefox for Android*](https://nightly.mozilla.org/#Android), the FlyWeb menu item navigates the user to an _about:flyweb_ page for displaying the same list of services in a mobile-friendly format.
+In the current implementation in [*Firefox Desktop*](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly), this feature can be found in a toolbar menu that reveals a list of nearby FlyWeb services for the user to choose from.
+In [*Firefox for Android*](https://www.mozilla.org/en-US/firefox/channel/android/#nightly), the FlyWeb menu item navigates the user to an _about:flyweb_ page for displaying the same list of services in a mobile-friendly format.

 {:.alert.alert-danger}
 {:role="alert"}
-Since FlyWeb is still an experimental API and feature, it is currently only available in [*Nightly*](https://nightly.mozilla.org/) builds and it is required that the `dom.flyweb.enabled` pref be turned on under _about:config_
+Since FlyWeb is still an experimental API and feature, it is currently only available in [*Nightly*](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and [*Developer Edition (Aurora)*](https://www.mozilla.org/en-US/firefox/channel/desktop/#aurora) builds and it is required that the `dom.flyweb.enabled` pref be turned on under _about:config_.
+Note that [*Nightly*](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) builds may occasionally be broken or unstable, so [*Developer Edition (Aurora)*](https://www.mozilla.org/en-US/firefox/channel/desktop/#aurora) builds are recommended.

 When populating the list of FlyWeb services, the browser broadcasts an mDNS query packet via UDP multicast on port *5353*.
 All nearby clients advertising FlyWeb services will respond to this query packet with the same mDNS response packet they previously sent when they were first announced.
 The mDNS query packet for FlyWeb services will always be the same as seen in the diagram below.
 It simply contains a single PTR record that specifies the `_flyweb._tcp.local` service type.